zavalab/ADAM_Documentation/README.md

-# ADAM_Tutorial
+# ADAM Documentation

-ADAM Tutorial is a GitHub page designed to help users learn how to navigate and use the web-based tool, ADAM.
+ADAM Documentation is a GitHub page designed to help users learn how to navigate and use the web-based tool, ADAM.

 The GitHub repository attached to the page also contains downloadable files that can be used for ADAM.